 Telia Company’s mission in this crisis is to enable companies to keep their businesses running even though their people must stay at home.
 It is also to enable friends and family to stay in touch and to take care each other, while following the guidelines provided by the authorities.
+Not the least, we have a responsibility to support society.
 Below, you can find out more about the measures we have taken during this crisis.

 Once this crisis subsides, people across the world will have gained a deep understanding of digitalization.
 If that understanding, in the long-term, leads to improved, more efficient and sustainable ways to work and do business, then we will see that we rose to the challenges brought to the fore by this pandemic.

 From the outset of this pandemic, Telia Company has increased its readiness and adapted its organization to ensure delivery and internal efficiency under the new conditions.
 Thanks to a broad range of telecom-based tools for collaboration, Telia Company's business is running with continued high efficiency.